loomio/loomio_help/content/user_manual/threads/thread_admin/index.md

 ## Invite guests to thread

-Consult an expert or external party while keeping relevant communications all in one place: Invite them to a specific thread by using **invite people**, at the bottom of the thread's context.
+Consult an expert or external party while keeping relevant communications all in one place: Invite them to a specific thread by clicking **members**, at the bottom of the thread's context.
 They won't get access to any other threads in your group, just this one.
 They do not need to already have a Loomio account, and they can participate by email just like all Loomio users.  _If you_ do _want them to be in the group, then invite them to join from the group page._

+You can remove them (or give them permissions) by clicking the dots to the right of their name, again from the context's **members** button.

 ## Administering comments and decisions